Back to Home

 Key Financial Data

-3-year average (Earnings Before Interest, Taxes, Depreciation & Amortization)
+Average 3 years (Earnings Before Interest, Taxes, Depreciation & Amortization)

-Average annual revenue growth over past 3 years
+Average annual growth over 3 years

-Long-term sustainable growth rate
+Sustainable long-term growth rate

 Balance Sheet Information

-From most recent balance sheet (in millions)
+Last balance sheet (in millions)

-From most recent balance sheet (in millions)
+Last balance sheet (in millions)

 Asset Breakdown